exonum/exonum-doc/src/advanced/services/anchoring.md

 `GET {base_path}/actual_lect/:id`

-The actual LECT for the specified validator is returned, along with the hash of Exonum transaction publicized this LECT.
+The actual LECT for the specified validator is returned, along with the hash of Exonum transaction published this LECT.
 #### Parameters

 id: unsigned 32-bit integer